getting lost

 neutral, suspect;

-and cause you to
+and causes me to

-doubt you will ever
+doubt if i will ever

 make it back. and

-anyway, what can you
+anyway, what can i

 say? in a land where